History of Kenya: Kenya Colony

 In Kavirondo (later Nyanza province), a strike at a mission school, organised by Daudi Basudde, raised concerns about the damaging implications on African land ownership by switching from the East African Protectorate to the Kenyan Colony.
 A series of meetings dubbed ‘Piny Owacho’ (Voice of the People) culminated in a large mass meeting held in December 1921 advocating for individual title deeds, getting rid of the kipande system and a fairer tax system.
 Archdeacon W. E. Owen, an Anglican missionary and prominent advocate for African affairs, formalised and canalised this movement as the president of the Kavirondo Taxpayers Welfare Association.
 Bound by the same concerns, James Beauttah initiated an alliance between the Kikuyu and Luo communities.

 In the mid-1920s, the Kikuyu Central Association (KCA) was formed.
 Led by Joseph Keng’ethe and Jesse Kariuki, it picked up from Harry Thuku's East African Association except that it represented the Kikuyu almost exclusively.
-Johnstone Kenyatta was the secretary and editor of the associations’ publication Mugwithania (The unifier).
+Jomo Kenyatta was the secretary and editor of the associations’ publication Mugwithania (The unifier).
 The KCA focused on unifying the Kikuyu into one geographic polity, but its project was undermined by controversies over ritual tribute, land allocation and the ban on female circumcision.
 They also fought for the release of Harry Thuku from detention.
 Upon Thuku's release, he was elected president of the KCA.
 The government banned the KCA after World War II began when Jesse Kariuki compared the compulsory relocation of Kikuyus who lived near white owned land to Nazi policies on compulsory relocation of people.

 Most political activity between the wars was local, and this succeeded most among the Luo of Kenya, where progressive young leaders became senior chiefs.
 By the later 1930s government began to intrude on ordinary Africans through marketing controls, stricter educational supervision and land changes.
 Traditional chiefs became irrelevant and younger men became communicators by training in the missionary churches and civil service.
 Pressure on ordinary Kenyans by governments in a hurry to modernise in the 1930s to 1950s enabled the mass political parties to acquire support for "centrally" focused movements, but even these often relied on local communicators.

 During the early part of the 20th century, the interior central highlands were settled by British and other European farmers, who became wealthy farming coffee and tea.
 By the 1930s, approximately 15,000 white settlers lived in the area and gained a political voice because of their contribution to the market economy.
 The area was already home to over a million members of the Kikuyu tribe, most of whom had no land claims in European terms, and lived as itinerant farmers.
 To protect their interests, the settlers banned the growing of coffee, introduced a hut tax and the landless were granted less and less land in exchange for their labour.
 A massive exodus to the cities ensued as their ability to provide a living from the land dwindled.